BradoBrain/CombineLearning/README.md

 // Mapping

-.map - simple operator to do logic operations.
+.map - simple operator that give us to inspect items coming through and validate them, update to something else or even change the type of the items.
+We can do anything we want within it.

 .tryMap - has an option to throw an error